MCP Tools Reference

 get_service_logs

-Retrieve logs from a specific service, with optional filtering by time range and log level.
+Retrieve logs from services, with optional filtering by service name, time range, and log level.
+Use tail parameter for large log retrieval (up to 10,000 lines).

 Parameters